 To believe that we can truly know the world is not to believe that our present knowledge is exhaustive, or that the world cannot present itself within many modes of consciousness, or that our present powers of perception cannot be deepened beyond anything we can now imagine.

-One reason we can be confident that newly developed senses — whether those of a bat or otherwise — would harmonize perfectly with our previously existing senses is that the harmony does not depend on unformed sensory content.
+One reason we can be confident that newly developed senses — whether those of a bat or otherwise — would harmonize perfectly with our previously existing senses is that the harmony results from the thinking aspect of things.
 It seems safe to say that the education of our senses by thinking is essential to the unity of our experience of the world.
 Thinking has the quality that all thoughts can enter into harmonious relation with all other thoughts.
-The thought-world knows nothing of absolute discontinuity.
+The thought-world knows nothing of absolute disconnection or contradiction.
+To take a trivial example, we bring “truth” and “falsehood” into meaningful and harmonious relation when we say, ”Truth and falsehood are contradictories”.

 The world of thought is, in a profound sense, one, and this is what enables us to have one tree despite the fact that we view the tree from many sides and never have two identical visual impressions of it.
 This unity of the thought-world also explains how it can be that, in any text or speech, individual words can be informed by their context.
 Their meanings are shaped by the thought of the context as if they were essentially of one substance with it.
 They merge their own identity into the integral and coherent unity of the whole.